adamsilver2005/NBA-Western-Conference-Dominance/README.md

 | Memphis Grizzlies | West | 0.292 | 0.329 |
 | Portland Trail Blazers | West | 0.264 | 0.256 |

 Most predictions are within 5-10 percentage points of actual.
-Notable misses include New Orleans (predicted 0.724, actual 0.598) and Chicago (predicted 0.611, actual 0.476), both of whom underperformed their raw statistics.
-Dallas Mavericks was the biggest positive outlier — predicted 0.531 but achieved 0.610, suggesting they overperformed their counting stats, largely driven by Luka Dončić's playoff-caliber performance throughout the regular season.
+Some of the notable misses include New Orleans (predicted 0.724, actual 0.598) and Chicago (predicted 0.611, actual 0.476), both of whom underperformed their raw statistics.
+Dallas Mavericks was the biggest positive outlier where we predicted 0.531 but achieved 0.610, suggesting they overperformed their stats.

----

-### Section B — Forecasting W_PCT from Previous Season Stats
+### Section B: Forecasting W_PCT from Previous Season Stats

 **Question:** Can historical team stats predict next season's win percentage?

-**Approach:**
+Approach:

-Rather than using only the previous season's raw stats, the model was enhanced with three types of features to capture each team's trajectory more fully:
+Rather than using only the previous season's raw stats, the model was enhanced with three types of features to capture each team's trajectory better:

-- **Last season's raw stats** — PTS, REB, AST, FG_PCT, FG3_PCT, TOV, STL, BLK
+- Last season's raw stats: PTS, REB, AST, FG_PCT, FG3_PCT, TOV, STL, BLK
-- **Last season's W_PCT** — how good the team was overall last year
+- Last season's W_PCT: how good the team was overall last year
-- **3-year rolling averages** — smooths out outlier seasons and captures sustained team quality
+- 3-year rolling averages: smooths out outlier seasons and captures sustained team quality
-- **Year over year changes** — whether the team is improving or declining heading into next season
+- Year over year changes: whether the team is improving or declining heading into next season

 This gives the model 25 features in total compared to the 8 used in Section A.